BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/erebor_reclaimed_king_dain.md

 - **Venerable** `PASSIVE`

-Whenever Dain makes a Jump, Leap or Climb test, he will roll two dice and pick the lowest result.
+Whenever Dain makes a Jump, Leap or Climb test, he will roll two dice and [pick][Pick] the lowest result.

 </div>